blackchip-org/zc/doc/ops/text.md

 | `1 2 3 4`    |  `1 \| 2 \| 3 \| 4`
 | `'' join`    | `1234`

 ## left

-Substring of `s` from the left.
+Substring of *s* from the left.

-If `i` is positive, `i` characters are taken from the left.
-If `i` is negative, characters are taken from the left until there are `i` characters remaining.
-If `i` is zero, `s` is returned without change.
+If *n* is positive, *m* characters are taken from the left.
+If *n* is negative, characters are taken from the left until there are *n* characters remaining.
+If *n* is zero, *s* is returned without change.

-If the absolute value of `i` is greater then then length of `s`, an error is raised.
+If the absolute value of *n* is greater then then length of *s*, an 'illegal arguments' error is raised.

-    ( s:String i:Int -- left:String )
+    ( s:String n:Int -- String )

 Example: